Deadly defect found in another version of Takata airbags

 Toyota and Honda said they’re still figuring out which models will have to be recalled.
 U.S. safety regulators said they were told by Mitsubishi that the only U.S. vehicle affected is the 1998 through 2000 Montero.
 A company spokesman was seeking more information.

-A message was left Wednesday for Audi, which is Volkswagen’s luxury brand.
+In a statement, Audi said it is investigating whether any 1997 to 1999 model year A4, A6, A8, or TT vehicles are affected in the U.S.

-In a prepared statement, the U.S. National Highway Traffic Safety Administration said it’s in discussions with the automakers about the recalls.
+The U.S. National Highway Traffic Safety Administration said in a statementthat it is in discussions with automakers about the recalls.
 It urged owners to search for recalls in the coming weeks by entering their vehicle identification number at www.nhtsa.dot.gov/recalls

 In the BMW recalls, the company is recommending that people stop driving certain 1999 323i and 328i sedans made from July of 1998 through January of 1999.
 Spokesman Oleg Satanovsky said those cars have inflators that were made at a Takata factory and are known to be faulty because they were manufactured before production improvements.

-Note: This story has been corrected to clarify that only about 8,000 of the recalled BMW vehicles should not be driven